-- pledges (can be made upon assets such as shares, trademarks and patents); must be registered under China Civil Code 2020.
-For trademarks the registration authority is the China Industries and Commerce Regulation Bureau Central Office; a pledge on patents should be registered at the China Intellectual Property Authority Central Office; for shares of listed companies the registration authority is the China Securities Depository and Clearing Corporation Limited; in the case of shares of a non-listed company the registration of a pledge takes place at the local office of the China Industries and Commerce Regulation Bureau where the company is incorporated; - liens (rarely used in China).]
+A pledge can be made over movable tangible or intangible assets (such as shares, trademarks, bonds, cheques and patents).
+No registration is required for a movable asset because the change of physical possession is sufficient.
+Registration is required however, for a pledge over an intangible asset to be valid - the registration authority for these pledges will depend on the type of pledge.
+For trademarkets, the registration authority is the China Industries and Commerce Regulation Bureau Central Office, for patents, it is the Intellectual Property Authority Central Office, for shares of listed companies, it is the China Securities Deposity and Clearing Corporation Limited and for shares of non-listed companies, it is the local office of the China Industries and Commerce Regulation Bureau where the company is incorporated.

-QUESTION 3 (essay-type questions) [15 marks in total](3)
+QUESTION 3 (essay-type questions) [15 marks in total] (11)